zero2630/zero2630/README.md

 # 👋 Hi, I'm a Backend Developer

-I build backend systems, Telegram bots, and experimental tools with Python, FastAPI, and C++.
+I build backend services, Telegram bots, and automation tools using FastAPI and Python.

 ---